🎉Grand Opening: June 2026

 Do I still need to see a hygienist if I brush and floss regularly?

-Even with excellent home care, it is very difficult to remove all plaque from every surface of the teeth, particularly in hard-to-reach areas.
+Even with excellent home care, it is very difficult to remove all plaque from every surface of the teeth, particularly in hard-to-reach areas such as behind the back molars or in tight gaps between the teeth.
 Over time, any plaque that remains can harden into calculus, which cannot be removed by brushing or flossing.
 Regular professional cleaning ensures that these deposits are addressed before they contribute to gum inflammation or disease.
+Your hygienist can also identify early signs of oral health issues and provide guidance to optimise your home care routine.

 Will a dental cleaning whiten my teeth?